tommasocostanzo99/Typefont/README.md

 # Typefont
 Here I’m working on this algorithm that tries to recognize the font of a text in a photo.
+My goal is to obtain accurate results with the image as only input avoiding other manual processes.

+## Why?
-Why?
-I had just discovered the version of [Tesseract](http://tesseract.projectnaptha.com/) written in JavaScript and I noticed that he was also trying to identify the font, I wondered how I could improve this process.
-That’s how the idea came about.
+I had just discovered the version of [Tesseract](http://tesseract.projectnaptha.com/) written in JavaScript and I noticed that he was also trying to identify the font, I wondered how to improve this process.
-My goal is also that the image must be the only input avoiding other manual processes by the user.

 ## Usage
-Just call this function.
+Import the compiled module then call the main function like in the following script.
+The first argument can be: a string with the path of the image, a string with the base64 data of the image, the instance of a canvas or the instance of a image.
 ```javascript
 import Typefont from "app";